vmleon/oracle-atp-da/lab2/README.md

 ![ORDS](../images/apex_workspace7.png)

-Now we are ready to create your APEX application on this workspace.
+Now we are ready to create your APEX application in this workspace.
-You can check that you are correctly signed in with the **ATP_ODA** user in the right top corner.
+You can check that you are correctly signed in with the **ATP_ODA** user by checking the user details in the top right corner.

 ![ORDS](../images/apex_workspace8.png)